mvslovers/brexx370/docs/source/installation.rst

 TSO CLISTs
 ~~~~~~~~~~

-To use the Clists of BREXX.<version>.CMDLIB without an EXEC command, the
+To use the Clists of BREXX.{brexx_version}.CMDLIB without an EXEC command, the
 library must be allocated to TSO, alternatively, you can copy the members to an
 allocated library (e.g.  `SYS2.CMDPROC`)-